Wi-Fi Spec: 802.11AC/Tri Band

-If performance for gaming is what you crave, look no further than TP-Link's Archer C5400X ($399).
-One of the best Wi-Fi routers around, the C5400X combines exceptional speed with good range and the peace of mind that having its own security software can bring.
+If performance for gaming is what you crave, look no further than the TP-Link Archer C5400X.
+It's not only one of the best Wi-Fi routers around, the C5400X is also one of the best gaming routers we've reviewed, combining exceptional speed with good range and the peace of mind that having its own security software can bring.
 It's big, expensive and you can't point the antennas, but this monster of a router is what true gamers desire.

 Square, squat and flat black, TP-Link's AC5400 MU-MIMO Tri-Band Gaming Router (aka Archer C5400X) looks like no other router on the market.
 The 9.5 x 9.5 x 2.2 inch base is among the biggest home networking devices around, but there's more: snap on its eight red and black antennas and the Archer C5400X grows to 11.2 x 11.2 x 7.6 inches – three times bigger than Netgear's jet-black Nighthawk XR500 Pro Gaming Router.